KazanExpress/vue-simple-suggest/README.md

 ##### Custom miscellanious item slots
 > `misc-item-above` and `misc-item-below` slots (optional)

 Allow custom elements to be shown in suggestion list.
-These elements never dissapear from the list, niether can they be selected nor hovered on.
+These elements never dissapear from the list, neither can they be selected nor hovered on.

-These can be used for decoration, loaders, error messages and etc.
+They can be used for decoration, loaders, error messages and etc.

-Do not have defaults, so are not shown until defined.
+These slots don't have defaults, so they are not shown until defined.

 Accept the `suggestions` array and a `query` text as a `slot-scope` attribute values.